The FDA has granted a breakthrough therapy designation to quizartinib for the treatment of adult patients with relapsed/refractory FLT3

-The designation, which will expedite the development and review of quizartinib in this setting, is based on findings from the phase III QuANTUM-R study, in which the FLT3 inhibitor reduced the risk of disease progression or death by 24% compared with salvage chemotherapy in patients with FLT3
+The designation, which will expedite the development and review of quizartinib in this setting, is based on findings from the phase III QuANTUM-R study, in which the FLT3 inhibitor reduced the risk of death by 24% compared with salvage chemotherapy in patients with FLT3

 -ITD–positive relapsed/refractory AML after first-line treatment with or without hematopoietic stem cell transplantation (HSCT).

 At a median follow-up of 23.5 months, the median overall survival (OS) was 6.2 months (95% CI, 5.2-7.2) with quizartinib compared with 4.7 months (95% CI, 4.0-5.5) with salvage chemotherapy (HR, 0.76; 95% CI, 0.58-0.98; stratified log-rank test, 1-sided P

 "There have been limited advances over the past several decades for the treatment of relapsed/refractory FLT3-ITD AML, a very aggressive form of the disease associated with poor prognosis,” Arnaud Lesegretain, Vice President, Oncology Research and Development and Head, AML Franchise, Daiichi Sankyo, said in a press release.

 “Quizartinib is the first FLT3 inhibitor to significantly improve overall survival as an oral, single agent compared to chemotherapy in patients with relapsed/refractory AML with FLT3

 -ITD, an underlying driver of this subtype of AML.
 We are excited that quizartinib has received breakthrough therapy designation and we look forward to working closely with the FDA to bring this potential new treatment option to patients as quickly as possible," added Lesegretain.